friism/docker.github.io/docker-for-aws/faqs.md

 ## Metrics

-Docker for AWS sends anonymized minimal metrics to Docker (heartbeat).
-These metrics are used to monitor adoption and are critical to improve Docker for AWS.
+Docker for AWS sends minimal anonymized metrics to Docker (heartbeat).
+Metrics are used to monitor adoption and are critical to improve Docker for AWS.

 ## How do I run administrative commands?

-By default when you SSH into a manager, you will be logged in as the regular username: `docker` - It is possible however to run commands with elevated privileges by using `sudo`.
+By default when you SSH into a manager, you will be logged in as the regular user: `docker` - It is possible to run commands with elevated privileges by using `sudo`.

-For example to ping one of the nodes, after finding its IP via the Azure/AWS portal (e.g. 10.0.0.4), you could run:
+For example to ping one of the nodes, after finding its IP via the Azure/AWS portal (e.g. 10.0.0.4):

 ```bash
 $ sudo ping 10.0.0.4